 Communicating is more than doing an oral presentation in class or participating in class conversations.

 - Communicating face-to-face at school can be tough.

-- Communicating online through distance learning can be even tougher.
+- Communicating online during a pandemic can be even tougher.

 Help your students understand how to communicate better whether they’re at home, at school, in relationships and eventually in the workplace.

 Help your students understand how to use their voice and be heard.

 (And also understand that they can do everything write in terms of communication strategies and still not be heard.
 Being assertive doesn’t mean we get what we want.
 It means we communicate clearly what our boundaries are and try to work towards solutions that we all win… without compromising our values.)